-Graduate minors must also take four electives approved for the Feminist and Critical Sexuality Studies minor which may include 5000-8000 level courses in Gender, Women, and Sexuality Studies or 5000-8000 level courses in other departments.
+Graduate minors must also take four electives approved for FCSS minor, which may include 5000-8000 level courses in Gender, Women, and Sexuality Studies or 5000-8000 level courses in other departments.
 At least one of these graduate level courses must be taken inside the GWSS Department and at least one of these graduate courses must be taken outside the GWSS Department, preferably in the student’s home department.
-After meeting the core requirements, minor students are given significant leeway and support for designing innovative projects in conjunction with their home department.
-Graduate minor programs of study will be customized in consultation with the Feminist Studies Director of Graduate Studies to meet the needs and interests of graduate minor students.
+After meeting the core requirements, minor students are given significant leeway for designing innovative projects in conjunction with their home department and the Feminist Studies DGS.
+Graduate minors have a primary program advisor in their home department; while the Feminist Studies DGS serves as the advisor for the minor program of study.

 Students should be aware of any specific requirements determined by their home department or the Graduate School for the successful completion of the Feminist and Critical Sexuality Graduate Minor component of their doctoral program.
 Such requirements may include additional credits or drawing a set number of examination committee members from among the Feminist Studies Graduate Faculty.
 Although it is not a condition for successful completion of the graduate minor, graduate minor students are strongly encouraged to attend the Feminist Studies Colloquia, to enroll in the Feminist Studies research and methods workshops and classes, and to consider taking Feminist Research and Writing (GWSS 8997) during the final years of dissertation work.
 Admission to the FCSS minor program automatically allows admission into GWSS 8108 and 8109.